julianeguo/safe-hand-rotation/README.md

 | Drop penalty | 0.052 | 0.017 |
 | Lagrange multiplier | — | 0.0096 |

-CPO rotates slower but keeps safety costs lower — the expected safe-RL tradeoff.
+CPO rotates slower but keeps safety costs lower, which is the expected safe-RL tradeoff.

 ## Project Structure